 Common questions.

-Because the version they have been sold is performative.
+The version they have seen is performative.
 Vulnerable LinkedIn posts, TED-talk structure, hero arcs with the rough edges sanded off.
 That version deserves the dismissal.
-The actual craft is closer to a well-written post-mortem than a keynote.
+The actual craft is closer to a well-written post-mortem than a keynote, which fits engineers and technical leaders better than it fits most communicators.

-What makes technical founders good at storytelling once they engage with it?
+What makes technical founders well-positioned to write once they engage with it?

 Precision, specificity, and honesty about tradeoffs.
-The same habits that produce a good engineering writeup produce a good founder story.
+The same habits that produce a good engineering writeup or incident review produce a good founder story.
 The muscle is already there.
 The register is the only thing that needs to shift.

 What should a technical founder write about instead of a hero narrative?

 Decisions.
 A tradeoff you made and what it cost.
-A bug that taught you something structural.
+A bug whose root cause taught you something structural.
 A customer conversation that rewrote a belief.
 These are stories with stakes and a shift, and they do not require pretending to feel something you do not.

 What is the simplest practice to get started?

 Keep a decision log.
 Every time you make a real call, write 150 words about what you chose, what you gave up, and what you were uncertain about.
-Most of those entries, with minor shaping, become posts.
+Do it in the flow of work, not as a separate content exercise.
+Most entries become posts with minor shaping.